marbooth/datasciencecoursera/README.md

 ==================

-generic changes to readme-edit branch wat to add some extra text.
+generic changes to readme-edit branch want to add some extra text.